MicrosoftDocs/entra-docs/docs/identity/monitoring-health/troubleshoot-audit-data-verified-domain.md

 For cloud-only users, the `UserPrincipalName` is set to a verified domain suffix.
 When an inconsistent `UserPrincipalName` is processed, the operation converts it to the default onmicrosoft.com suffix, for example: `username@Contoso.onmicrosoft.com`.

 For synchronized users, the `UserPrincipalName` is set to a verified domain suffix and matches the on-premises value, `ShadowUserPrincipalName`.
-When an inconsistent `UserPrincipalName` is processed, the operation reverts to the same value as the `ShadowUserPrincipalName` or, in the case that domain suffix has been removed from the tenant, converts it to the default `*.onmicrosoft.com` domain suffix.
+When an inconsistent `UserPrincipalName` is processed, the operation reverts to the same value as the `ShadowUserPrincipalName` or, in the case that domain suffix was removed from the tenant, converts it to the default `*.onmicrosoft.com` domain suffix.

 ### ProxyAddresses

 For cloud-only users, consistency means that the `proxyAddresses` match a verified domain suffix.
-When an inconsistent `proxyAddresses` is processed, ProxyCalc converts it to the default `*.onmicrosoft.com` domain suffix, for example: `SMTP:username@Contoso.onmicrosoft.com`.
+When an inconsistent `proxyAddresses` is processed, the backend operation converts it to the default `*.onmicrosoft.com` domain suffix, for example: `SMTP:username@Contoso.onmicrosoft.com`.

-For synchronized users, consistency means that the `proxyAddresses` match the on-premises `proxyAddresses` value (i.e ShadowProxyAddresses). `proxyAddresses` are expected to be in sync with **ShadowProxyAddresses**.
-If the synchronized user has an Exchange license assigned, then the Proxy Addresses must match the on-premises Proxy Address(es) value(s) and must also match a verified domain suffix.
-In this scenario, **ProxyCalc** will sanitize the inconsistent Proxy Address with an unverified domain suffix and will be removed from the object in Microsoft Entra ID.
-If that unverified domain is verified later, **ProxyCalc** will recompute and add the Proxy Address from **ShadowProxyAddresses** back to the object in Microsoft Entra ID.
+For synchronized users, consistency means that the `proxyAddresses` match the on-premises `proxyAddresses` value (i.e ShadowProxyAddresses).
+The `proxyAddresses` are expected to be in sync with `ShadowProxyAddresses`.
+If the synchronized user has an Exchange license assigned, then the cloud and on-premises values must match.
+These values must also match a verified domain suffix.

+In this scenario, the backend operation sanitizes the inconsistent `proxyAddresses` with an unverified domain suffix and is removed from the object in Microsoft Entra ID.
+If that unverified domain is verified later, the backend operation recomputes and adds the `proxyAddresses` from `ShadowProxyAddresses` back to the object in Microsoft Entra ID.

 > [!NOTE]
 > For synchronized objects, to avoid the backend operation logic from calculating unexpected results, it's best to set `proxyAddresses` to a Microsoft Entra verified domain on the on-premises object.